pypr/pysph/docs/source/installation.rst

     $ python setup.py develop

 The following instructions are more detailed and also show how optional dependencies can be installed.
 Instructions on how to set things up on Windows is also available below.

+If you are running into strange issues when you are setting up an installation with ZOLTAN, see here, :ref:`pip-cache-issues`.

 .. _dependencies: